bitlather/academy-pgh-sessions/api-flask-mongo/README.md

 GET http://localhost:5000/show
 ```

-- Oops teenate mutant ninja turtles is in there twice; let's delete one of them.
+- Oops teenage mutant ninja turtles is in there twice; let's delete one of them.
 Copy one of the `$oid` values and run the following, where $oid is replaced with the id:
 ```
 DELETE http://localhost:5000/show/$oid
 ```